 - Time taken: Take 2-3 capsules daily, increasing if you expose yourself to inflammatory foods or toxins.

 - Tips & warnings: Take vitamin C to increase your body’s natural glutathione production.

 Methyl folate + B12

 According to a study in the Journal of Psychiatry and Neuroscience, roughly 30% of depression patients are folate-deficient, and those with a deficiency experienced worsened symptoms.
-Due to a common mutation in the MTHFR gene, many people don’t produce the enzyme necessary to convert folate into its bioactive form, and supplements can greatly help.
+Due to a mutation in the MTHFR gene, some people don’t produce the enzyme necessary to convert folate into its bioactive form, and supplements can greatly help.